Why You Need to Make Gen Z Renters Part of Your Apartment Marketing Strategy

 2. Get Social

 With technology at their fingertips, everything of interest to Generation Z is connected to social media.
-Marketing should focus extensively on the most popular social media platforms (i.e., Facebook and Instagram), and continually adapt, as new social tools gain popularity.
+Your apartment marketing should focus extensively on the most popular social media platforms (i.e., Facebook, Instagram, Snapchat, and Tik Tok), and continually adapt, as new social tools gain popularity.

 While these young adults are known for their multitasking abilities when juggling various social platforms at once, they are also known for “scrolling.”
 Your social media ads should, therefore, be attention-grabbing and specific.
 Hone in on your core message quickly or risk losing engagement.

-For best results, focus your marketing efforts on videos and other visually appealing content.
-Bold graphics, vibrant colors, and playful fonts are great ways to capture a Gen Z renter’s attention.
+For best results, focus your apartment marketing efforts on videos and other visually appealing content.
+Bold graphics, vibrant colors, and playful fonts are great ways to capture Gen Z renters’ attention.
 If appropriate, include Gifs and other fun content to spark their interest.

 3. Prioritize Efficiency for Leasing Processes